Skip to content

 Depending on your budget, you can go for a spot illustration for the back cover.
 This isn’t necessary, though.
 You can simply have a colored or white back cover with the book’s description.
 Another option is to ask the book designer to include an interior image on the back cover.

-On the flip side, you can probably get illustrations cheaper through various services / illustrators.
-Just be sure the one you choose is capable of creating quality illustrations.
+On the flip side, you may be able to get illustrations cheaper through various services or illustrators.
+Just be sure the one you choose is capable of creating high-quality illustrations.
+If the illustrations don’t meet specifications, the book won’t upload for publishing.
+Just as bad, if the illustrations are of poor quality, your book will be of poor quality.

-Here are a three places you can look for illustrators:
+Here are three places you can look for illustrators:

 https://www.upwork.com